 “It’s fun to be around other people who are that interested in guitars,” Mr. Gill said.
 “They’re just like art, but they make a joyful noise.
 When something can be that beautiful and entice you to write a song, it’s game over for me.”

 Below are edited excerpts from a conversation with Mr. Gill.

-Published online/Nov.
+Published by The New York Times on Nov.
 8 and in print/Sunday, Nov.
 19, 2017: Written by Kelly DiNardo